Zeeeepa/xyops/docs/recipes.md

 # Overview

-This document provides a set of useful recipes you can use in Ops Rocket.
+This document provides a set of useful recipes you can use in xyOps.

 ## Continuous Jobs